California State Route 86: Route description

+(1) Route 111 to Route 8 near El Centro.

+(2) Route 8 near El Centro to the southern limit of the City of Imperial.

+(3) The northern limit of the City of Imperial to Route 10 in the City of Indio via the vicinity of City of Brawley.

+Subdivision (b) permits the state to relinquish control of the southern portion of the highway between its terminus at Route 111 and Route 78/Fredricks Road north of Brawley to local jurisdictions.
+Since the City of Imperial took control of its segment of the highway by 2018, subdivision (e) further mandates that the city must still "maintain within its jurisdiction signs directing motorists to the continuation of Route 86".

 SR 86 begins at an intersection with SR 111, just east of the town of Heber, as Heber Road.
 After traveling west through Heber, and intersecting CR S31, SR 86 heads north and enters the city of El Centro (as 4th Street), having an interchange with I-8.
 Passing through downtown El Centro, SR 86 intersects Main Street (CR S80) before curving to the west (as Adams Avenue).
 The highway continues north on Imperial Avenue before it enters the city of Imperial and passes Imperial County Airport, continuing north as it leaves the city limits.

 North of Imperial, SR 86 intersects CR S27 before making a turn to the northeast, entering the city of Brawley.
 It passes to the west of downtown (as Western Avenue) before turning west onto Main Street, running concurrently with SR 78.
 Both SR 78 and 86 turn northwest before passing through the city of Westmoreland and intersecting CR S30.
 After briefly turning west, SR 78 and 86 turn northwest again and pass through Elmore and Kane Spring; SR 78 turns west (towards San Diego County), while SR 86 continues northwest along the western edge of the Salton Sea (just east of Anza-Borrego Desert State Park), before it intersects CR S22.
 SR 86 passes through the Torres-Martinez Indian Reservation and Coolidge Spring before entering Riverside County.

 Just north of the county line in Oasis, SR 86 continues north on an expressway, turning away from the Salton Sea and heading through agricultural fields and farmlands.
 The route then meets SR 111, and turns northwest, running parallel to that highway.
 As it nears Indio, the expressway turns into a freeway.
 SR 86 ends at an interchange with I-10.

 SR 86 is part of the California Freeway and Expressway System, and north of the southern SR 78 junction is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.